joelbyford/AzureBilling/README.md

 # AzureBilling
-An **UNOFFICIAL** repo with scripts to help simplify gathering Azure billing data.
+An **UNOFFICIAL** repo with scripts to help simplify gathering Historical Azure billing data.
+This includes two major pieces:

+## Part 1 - Generates All Exports
+The `QtrExport.ps1` file takes and dynamically creates new quarterly exports for each subscription in a comma separated subscriptions file.

+## Part 2 - Download All Exports
+Additionally, the `DownloadAll.ps1` file allows for looping through all the exports created

 ## Pre-Requisites
 - **PowerShell AZ Module** - Must have the PowerShell AZ module installed.
 Please see the [Microsoft Docs](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) on how to install this.